Fairmark Insights

 Industry publication (RX Compliance Report)

-Evaluates commonly used KOL tiering frameworks and identifies structural limitations that can lead to over-tiering and unsupported premium compensation.
+Evaluates commonly used HCP FMV tiering frameworks for determining KOL status, and identifies structural limitations that can lead to over-tiering and unsupported premium compensation.
 The analysis distinguishes between indicators of expertise and company-driven selection factors, emphasizing the role of objective, peer-recognized achievement in supporting FMV differentiation.
 Review Article